NoF0rte/gophish-cli/README.md

 A CLI to interact with the Gophish API

 Usage:
-  gophish-cli [flags]
   gophish-cli [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell config      Display config information help        Help about any command templates   List, add, or delete e-mail templates
+  campaigns   List, add, or delete campaigns completion  Generate the autocompletion script for the specified shell config      Display config information help        Help about any command login       Login to GoPhish and attempt to retrieve the user's API key profiles    List, add, or delete sending profiles templates   List, add, or delete e-mail templates

 Flags:
-  -T, --api-key string   A valid Gophish API key
-  -h, --help             help for gophish-cli
+  -T, --api-key string        A valid Gophish API key -h, --help                  help for gophish-cli
-  -u, --url string       The URL to the Gophish server (default "https://localhost:3333")
+  -u, --url string            The URL to the Gophish server (default "https://localhost:3333") -V, --vars stringToString   Variables to use when creating/editing items from files that have replacement variables.
+Use name=value syntax. (default [])

 Use "gophish-cli [command] --help" for more information about a command.